nixworks/public/news/2004/03/2/README.md

 ##### Bernard Ebbers
 ### [ Bernard Ebbers, ex-CEO of Worldcom, is indicted on three counts of conspiracy for his alleged role in that company's $11 billion accounting scandal in 2002.
 Worldcom's CFO Scott Sullivan pleads guilty and is expected to cooperate with prosecutors against Ebbers. ](/news/2004/03/2/bernard-ebbers-ex-ceo-of-worldcom-is-indicted-on-three-counts-of-conspiracy-for-his-alleged-role-in-that-company-s-11-billion-accounting.md)
-_Context: accounting scandal, Scott Sullivan, indicted, CEO, Bernard Ebbers, CFO, Worldcom_
+_Context: indicted, Worldcom, accounting scandal, CFO, CEO, Scott Sullivan, Bernard Ebbers_

 ##### Baghdad
 ### [ Multiple explosions hit Shiite shrines in Baghdad and Karbala on the Shia festival of Ashura.
 Over 180 people are reported killed.
 A three-day-long period of national mourning is announced. ](/news/2004/03/2/multiple-explosions-hit-shiite-shrines-in-baghdad-and-karbala-on-the-shia-festival-of-ashura-over-180-people-are-reported-killed-a-three.md)
-_Context: Shia, Ashura, Karbala, Baghdad_
+_Context: Baghdad, Ashura, Karbala, Shia_

 ##### Iraq
 ### [ Iraq gets a Bill of Rights, including guarantees of freedom of religion and press, in the form of the Law of Administering the Iraqi State for the Transitional Period. ](/news/2004/03/2/iraq-gets-a-bill-of-rights-including-guarantees-of-freedom-of-religion-and-press-in-the-form-of-the-law-of-administering-the-iraqi-state.md)